-Not Returning in the fall?
-Please let us know right away and have your new school send all Records Request to firstname.lastname@example.org so that we can forward them your student's school records.
+Please let us know and have your new school send all records requests to firstname.lastname@example.org so we can forward your student's school records.

 Boys and Girls Club

-Boys and Girls Club has an after school program located at Woodlawn.
+Boys and Girls Club has an after-school program located at Woodlawn.
 The program is offered to students in grades K-5.
 Program hours are from 3:05-6:00 Monday, Tuesday, Thursday, Friday and from 1:35-6:00 on Wednesday.
 All participants must enroll and be accepted into the program.
 Enrollment is limited.
-Contact Boys and Girls Club at 785-423-3695 for more information, find information on their website https://bgclk.org/.
+Contact Boys and Girls Club at 785-423-3695 for more information, find information on their website.